rclone/rclone/MANUAL.md

 Fill in to access "Computers" folders (see docs), or for rclone to use a non root folder as its starting point.

-Note that if this is blank, the first time rclone runs it will fill it in with the ID of the root folder.

 - Config:      root_folder_id
 - Env Var:     RCLONE_DRIVE_ROOT_FOLDER_ID